 Moka5 is tackling the problem of desktop management with their LivePC bare metal and software operating system virtualization solutions.
 If you consider that one of the major challenges in desktop management is the constant need to keep the base systems updated with system and security patches, and application updates that come just as often.

 In 2011, we asked if Client Hypervisors will drive will the Next Generation Desktop.
 Yet, other desktop virtualization industry experts, such as Ron Oglesby, decided the technology was a dead man walking, writing off Type 1 Client Hypervisors.

-This acquisition does indeed represent a very exciting and strategic addition for VMware.
-The combination of VMware View and Wanova Mirage will be an an industry first pairing that could well dramatically redefine the VDI market: and first because there are no other products that operate like Mirage.
+VMware have announced the upcoming acquisition of Wanova.
+The combination of VMware View and Wanova Mirage will be an an industry first pairing that could well dramatically redefine the VDI market.
 It is increasingly common to find vendors acknowledging that a VDI-only solution is not enough.
 Citrix know it.
+Quest know it.
 Desktone know it.
-Quest know it.
-Virtual Bridges know it.
 We’ve critiqued before that by having a VDI only view, VMware doesn’t “get” desktops.
-With their Wanova acquisition VMware is no longer restricted to only delivering centrally hosted virtual desktops.
+With their Wanova acquisition VMware gets desktops.